joshuajnoble/CIID2018p5/secrets.md

     - Parenthesis
     - Local + global variables
     - Capitalization
+  * Inspiration
+  * Bowl of concepts presentations
-  * Animation:
+  * Change over time:
-    - Setup (canvas size, background)
+    - Review: setup (canvas size, background)
-    - Draw (background, constant)
+      + Draw (background, constant)
+  * Interaction: Keyboard/Mouse
-    - Keyboard/Mouse: mouseX and mouseY
+      + mouseX and mouseY
       + pmouseX and pmouseY: the most recent position
       + dist()
       + map()
       - Exercise: Draw a circle if your mouse is in a specific location
       - Exercise: Draw a rectangle if you press a key
+  * What are Functions
+    - (maybe): passing arguments
+    - Loading images
-  * Conditionals:
+  * Conditionals and functions:
     - If, else, and, or
     - Exercise: Make a diagram about how you got here today.
 Try to note how many times you could have expressed AND/OR experienced computation
   * Loops
     - Why use a loop?
-  * What are Functions
-    - (maybe): passing arguments
   * Sketching Jam on Interfaces Part Two

 BOWL OF CONCEPTS -